 - a.
-Less-than-significant impact.
+No impact.
 Please refer to response XV.a.iv.
 Therefore, the project would not increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated. - b.
-Less-than-significant impact.
+No impact.
 Please refer to response XV.a.iv.
 Therefore, the project would not include recreational facilities or require the construction or expansion of recreational facilities, which might have an adverse physical effect on the environment.